dshamaeli/My-Emacs/README.md

 preface:

 If you want to use Emacs to edit your JavaScript files there are some packages which could make it more powerful.
-I will make a linux installation file for it no day, but since then you have to do the labor yourself.
+I will make a linux installation file for it one day, but since then you have to do the labor yourself.
 However even God didnt give Noah a ship for free!!.

 Installation for Ubuntu 14.04:

-note: you need to have git,node(0.10.35),npm( and of course Emacs24 ( I use 24.4.1) installed.
+Requirements: you should have git,node(0.10.35),npm and of course Emacs24 ( I use version 24.4.1) installed.

-step 1: if there is a ~/.emacs file in your home directory you should remove it
+step 1: if there is a ~/.emacs file in your home directory you should remove it so emacs use ~/.emacs.d/init.el for initiation.

-step 2:	first clone My-Emacs repository to your computer:
+step 2:	first clone this repository to your computer:

 	$ git clone https://github.com/dshamaeli/My-Emacs.git ~/.emacs.d